wdas/unf/doc/sphinx/getting_started.rst

     ChangedInfoOnly Paths: [(Sdf.Path('/Foo.radius'), ['default']), (Sdf.Path('/Foo.height'), ['default'])]

-It is sometimes necessary to de-register listeners to a particular set of notices when editing the stage does not require updating the clients.
+It is sometimes necessary to de-register listeners to a particular set of notices when editing the stage.
 If many clients are listening to Usd notices, this process can be tedious.

 The Unf library provides a way to filter out some or all Unf notices during a transaction using a predicate function.
 For instance, the following transaction